 Many English learners and even native speakers search for “lie down or lye down” because both phrases are common, sound natural, and appear in everyday speech, books,

-and media.
-Yet choosing the wrong one can quickly make a sentence grammatically incorrect.
 The confusion exists because lie and lay are irregular verbs with overlapping meanings related to resting or placing something flat.
 People often ask: Should I say “lie

 Lie Down or Lay Down: Quick Answer